 Frequently Asked Questions

-What kinds of breastfeeding problems can you help me with?
+What kinds of feeding problems can you help me with?

 A common issue that I address is nipple pain, which can have many causes.
-Other problems I help to solve include: difficulty latching-on, supply issues, tongue-tie, plugged ducts/mastitis, back to work transition, pumping concerns, bottle feeding, weaning, and much more.
-A brief phone conversation precedes any consultation so that we I assess your needs.
+Other problems I help to solve include: difficulty latching-on, supply issues, tongue-tie, plugged ducts/mastitis, bottle refusal, back to work transition, pumping concerns, bottle feeding, weaning, and much more.

 What is an IBCLC?